Enhancing Public Safety with Advanced IoT and Edge Analytics

 According to Michael Lee Sherwood, director of technology and innovation for the City of Las Vegas, the combination of tourists and population growth make public safety and mobility top priorities.
 Delivering city services efficiently can be a big challenge.
 “We’re really focused on the safety of both our citizens and visitors, and on how they get around,” he says.
 “It’s extremely important that we understand how people use our infrastructure and amenities.
 It’s also about increasing the effectiveness and the efficiency of government and access to services.”

-The NTT “safe city” solution provides government authorities with proactive early warning of potential and active public safety incidents.
+The NTT safe city solution provides government authorities with proactive early warning of potential and active public safety incidents.
 It improves situational awareness and insights for first responders and public safety decision-makers.
 By leveraging advanced analytics including artificial intelligence (AI) and machine learning technologies, the system “learns” normal patterns so it can detect abnormal ones.

-Built on the NTT innovative Cognitive Foundation architecture, the safe city solution enables remote creation, management and operation of information and communications technology (ICT) resources, from devices and networks to the cloud.
+The smart solution also harnessed a modern data architecture, IoT, data as an asset and intelligent automation.
+With the NTT innovative Cognitive Foundation architecture, the safe city solution enables remote creation, management and operation of information and communications technology (ICT) resources, from devices and networks to the cloud.
 It also combines Dell EMC hyperconverged infrastructure, IoT gateways and the VMware vCloud NFV (network functions virtualization) platform, which hosts predictive analytics applications.